 What Does a Drone Cage Do?
-Use Cases, Types, and Indoor Inspection Applications
+Use Cases, Types & Indoor Inspections

 There are three different types of drone cages on the market—read this article to learn about each one.

 - Disambiguation—Drone Cages that Attach to Drones vs. Drone Cages in Which You Fly Drones

 - Where Do You Use a Drone Cage?